 In the future, weekly Practice Nets will occur on an evening (yet to be determined) at 19:00 hours for "Maynard", at 19:15 hours for "Uptown" and 19:30 hours for "Metro", 19:45 hours.

 Be sure to review the helpful Operational Protocol Documents and Terms and Conditions.

 Why is Radio of Hope involved in a project of this nature?
 In a Word - Service!
 While Jesus did say that His Kingdom "was not of this world" (John 18:36) that doesn't mean that His people are never to be concerned with the issues that surround or disrupt daily life for their fellow human beings.
 Christ took a personal interest in men and women while He lived on this earth.
 Wherever He went, He was a "medical missionary".
 We are to go about doing good, even as He did.
 We are instructed to feed the hungry, clothe the naked, and comfort the sorrowing.
 Persons impacted by man-made or natural disaster (whether large or small) are opportunities for the Kingdom to be seen in a loving and practical manner.
 However, there is no religious requirement for Oly-Comm membership.
 If you care about people we are happy to have you working together with us!
 Our motivation doesn't have to be your motivation.
 Oly-Comm radio operators are community-service minded individuals who are willing to be helpful when practical needs arise.

 Radio operator participation, overlapping within other public-service, private agencies, NPREP, CPREP and Amateur Radio, are encouraged for purposes of broad interoperability.
 Additional frequencies to carry vital information during times of congestion and stress...who can argue with that?
 The question remains...and is always helpful...can there ever be too many backups?

-In the event that you have not had much experience with repeater-based, UHF-FM, two-way radio systems, some basic configuration details are presented below.
+In the event that you have not had much, if any, experience with repeater-based, UHF-FM, two-way radio systems, some basic configuration details are presented below.
 Knowing what to expect, by way of system performance, will assist all operators in achieving their best usage.